lotgd/core/README.md

 ```

 ## Contributing
+Looking to help us?
+Awesome!
+Check out the [Help Wanted Issues](https://github.com/lotgd/core/labels/help%20wanted) to find out what needs to be done, or reach out on Slack.

+Lots of communication is happening on our [Slack channel](http://lotgd.slack.com).
+Reach out to austenmc by opening an issue or contacting @austenmc on [Dragon Prime](http://dragonprime.net).

 Some notes:
 * Pull requests cannot be accepted that break the continuous integration checks we have in place (like tests, for example).
+* Please include tests for new functionality.
+Not sure how to test?
+Say so in your PR and we'll help you.
 * Our git workflow requires squashing your commits into something that resembles a reasonable story, rebasing them onto master, and pushing instead of merging.
 We want our commit history to be as clean as possible.

 Workflow should be something like: